Matching, Essex: Education

 Matching county primary school originated about 1824 as a church Sunday school, held in the Marriage Feast room.
-A church day school opened in 1832 was maintained by school pence.
+A church day school opened in 1832.
 It was open to children from Matching, High Laver, and Little Laver.
 In 1839 there were 97 on the roll.
 The school was kept "by a governess on her own account" under the vicar's superintendence.
 In 1848 the governess was Hannah Hasler, the wife of a shoemaker at Matching Tye.
 A later schoolmistress in 1870 lived at the school.
-The Marriage Feast room was inconveniently placed with inside space lacking.

-In 1875 Sir Henry Selwin-Ibbetson, later Lord Rookwood, owner of Down Hall, who already supported an infant school at Newman's End, built a new school for 123 with a teacher's house about 500 metres north of Matching Tye, on the road to Sheering.
+In 1875 Sir Henry Selwin-Ibbetson, later Lord Rookwood, owner of Down Hall, who already supported an infant school at Newman's End, built a new school with a teacher's house about 500 metres north of Matching Tye, on the road to Sheering.
 Annual government grants were received from 1878.
 The church school building remained the property of Lord Rookwood and his home's successor, Major Calverley, until 1929, when the county council bought it and took over the school.
 Under their authority the school was reorganised in 1947 for juniors and infants.
 It closed in 1969.

 From 1836 Matching children could attend Fawbert and Barnard's School, Harlow.
 Matching benefits from the Tom Parkin educational charity, founded in 1977.